 Introduction

-Bamboo is the world’s toughest and multipurpose woody plant capable of providing ecological, economic and livelihood security to the society, and also recognized as ‘Green Gold’, ‘Wonder plant’ (Tamang et al., 2013).
-These are long-standing, woody, evergreen, members of subfamily Bambusoideae of family Poaceae (Singh et al., 2012).
-These are disseminated all over the universe with 75 genera and 1400 species, but majority befall in the tropics although, they are found naturally in all subtropical and temperate zones except in Europe (Nirala et al., 2017).
+Bamboo is the world’s toughest and multipurpose woody plant capable of providing ecological, economic, and livelihood security to the society, and also recognized as ‘Green Gold’, ‘Wonder plant’ (Tamang et al., 2013).
+These are long-standing, woody, evergreen members of the subfamily Bambusoideae of the family Poaceae (Singh et al., 2012).
+These are disseminated all over the universe with 75 genera and 1400 species, but the majority are found in the tropics, although they are found naturally in all subtropical and temperate zones except in Europe (Nirala et al., 2017).
 Out of 157 species of the genus Bambusa, Bambusa balcooa Roxb., commonly known as Beema bamboo or female bamboo, stands out as a precedence species for farmers owing to its extraordinarily thick and hardy clumps (Jeyachitra et al., 2025).

 The species has manifold uses including paper making, since it delivers good quality paper pulp, biofuel-based energy production, insect pest management through pyrolysed vinegar, fibre development, edible and nutritious tender shoots, seeds for making pickles and beer, leaves for treating diabetes and other ailments, scaffolding, furniture making and decorative items (Subbanna and Viswanath, 2018; Arsyad et al., 2020; Dahal et al., 2020; Viswanath et al., 2021; Ma et al., 2023 ).
 Selected B. balcooa clones have been used to create an 'oxygen park' (Sundararaju, 2021).
 The bamboo species stabilizes the earth with its roots, preventing erosion (Yasodha et al., 2008) and used as activated charcoal (Suwal et al., 2020).
-Gasification of bamboo can produce electricity using bamboo biomass as fuel National Mission on Bamboo Application (NMBA).
+Gasification of bamboo can produce electricity using bamboo biomass as fuel, National Mission on Bamboo Application (NMBA).
 Carbon sequestration in bamboo recycles a huge amount of CO2 (12 tons/hectare) and produces 35% more oxygen than an equivalent stand of trees (Venkatachalam et al., 2015).
 They also play a vital role in water conservation, wind barrier, and as bio-fencing (Venkatachalam et al., 2015).
 Bamboo leaf extract has been reported for anticancer properties (Wei et al., 2015), anti-inflammatory and antiulcer properties (Thapa et al., 2018; Verma & Mishra.
 2018).

 Due to its multiple uses, the global demand for bamboo is expected to reach a revenue of USD 98.3 billion with a Computed Annual Growth Rate (CAGR) of 5% by 2025.
 The same study predicted that the biomass energy market will reach USD 98.0 billion by 2027 with a CAGR of 9.2% from 2020 to 2027 (FSI Report, 2021).
 India has 16.1 million hectares of bamboo forest (12.6% of the country’s total forest area) (FSI Report, 2021).
-Thus, it is needed to secure availability of bamboo plants for transplantation to sustain this goal.
+Therefore, it is necessary to ensure the availability of bamboo plants for transplantation to achieve this goal.

-It has traditionally been propagated through seed or through vegetative methods, but these methods associated with several problems (Anand & Brar, 2013).
-For bamboo, different propagation techniques are available, such as seed propagation, clump division, rhizome and culm cuttings (Yuan et al., 2017; Chavan et al., 2021; Waghmare et al., 2021; Anbuselvi et al., 2022).
-Conventional methods of propagation are narrowed due to the hitches such as seed sterility, nonavailability of seeds, unpredictable and long flowering cycles, and bulkiness of rhizomes (Choudhary et al., 2022).
-Furthermore, the habit of unpredictable and gregarious flowering and seeding, followed by death, makes bamboo propagation uncertain through seeds which have short viability (Devi et al., 2012).
-Tissue culture may be proved an excellent substitute to address these issues by producing uniform planting materials without endangering the mother plants (Ahuja et al., 2016; Tiwari et al., 2021; Tripathi et al., 2021a; Tripathi et al., 2021b; Tripathi et al., 2022a).
+It has traditionally been propagated through seed or through vegetative methods, but these methods are associated with several problems (Anand & Brar, 2013).
+For bamboo, various propagation techniques are available, including seed propagation, clump division, rhizome and culm cuttings (Yuan et al., 2017; Chavan et al., 2021; Waghmare et al., 2021; Anbuselvi et al., 2022).
+Conventional methods of propagation are limited due to issues such as seed sterility, the non-availability of seeds, unpredictable and lengthy flowering cycles, and the bulkiness of rhizomes (Choudhary et al., 2022).
+Furthermore, the habit of unpredictable and gregarious flowering and seeding, followed by death, makes bamboo propagation uncertain through seeds, which have short viability (Devi et al., 2012).
+Tissue culture may prove an excellent substitute to address these issues by producing uniform planting materials without endangering the mother plants (Ahuja et al., 2016; Tiwari et al., 2021; Tripathi et al., 2021a; Tripathi et al., 2021b; Tripathi et al., 2022a).